fiskaltrust/portal-manual-doc/doc/handbook-general/configuration.md

 ### Update

-With this module the configuration of a group of CashBox (grouped by package version) can be updted to a new versio of the fiskaltrust.Service.
+With this module the configuration of a group of CashBox (grouped by package version) can be updated to a new version of the fiskaltrust.Service.